Jimmy Butler NBA Preview vs. the Bulls

 Bulls 2022-23 Defensive Insights

-- The Bulls were ranked seventh in the league defensively last season, allowing 111.8 points per game.
+- The Bulls were seventh in the NBA defensively last season, giving up 111.8 points per game.

-- The Bulls were the 15th-ranked squad in the NBA last season, allowing 43.3 boards per game.
+- Giving up 43.3 rebounds per contest last season, the Bulls were 15th in the NBA in that category.

-- In terms of assists, the Bulls were 22nd in the league defensively last season, allowing 26 per game.
+- The Bulls were the 22nd-ranked squad in the league in assists allowed per game last year, at 26.0.

-- Defensively, the Bulls conceded 13.2 made three-pointers per game last year, 29th in the league.
+- The Bulls gave up 13.2 made 3-pointers per game last season, 29th in the NBA in that category.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!